How to Watch 'The Lord of the Rings: The Rings of Power'

 When can I watch Lord of the Rings: The Rings of Power?

-The first two episodes of Lord of the Rings: The Rings of Power airs on Prime Video on Friday, September 2 at 9 p.m.
-EST. New episodes will drop weekly on Fridays.
+The first two episodes of the eight-part series debuts on Thursday, September 1 at 9 p.m.
+EST. New episodes of Lord of the Rings: The Rings of Power will drop weekly on Fridays, with the Season One finale set to air on October 14.

 Where can I stream Lord of the Rings: The Rings of Power?